PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 What matters is where and when register those updaters.
 This step defines the general behavior and the limits of your tool, depending on how documents are targeted and what kind of transparency you want (meaning how many warnings will be displayed).
+RPS allows different paths, from a simple external file to a combination with the startup module.
+Please refer to this [manual for details about RPS configuration](https://daren-thomas.gitbooks.io/scripting-autodesk-revit-with-revitpythonshell/content/the_configure_dialog/index.html).

-## I. First step : simple External file
+## I. First step : Simple External File

 This example focuses on the class and outlines the general syntax.
 The updater reacts to a geometric change in a room and rectifies a shared parameter.

-It uses a very easy way of registering the updater in a single document, you can paste code in IronPython Pad or plug it as an external file with a ribbon button, good enough to test your class BUT don't keep this way, unless users are your enemies...
+It uses a very easy way for registering the updater in a single document, you can paste code in IronPython Pad or plug it as an external file with a ribbon button, good enough to test your class BUT don't keep this way, unless users are your enemies...
 ```python